 Introduction

 (For frames version CLICK HERE).
-This is an HTML presentation of IETF standards information (2008/10/11) taken from RFC editor announcements and rfc-index file.
-IETF periodically summarizes the information in a released RFC, also referred to as STD-1.
-An up-to-date working version of STD-1 information is rfcxx00.txt -- By default all information (except the RFC summaries) will show up in the upper frame.
+This is an HTML presentation of IETF standards information (2024/02/15) taken from RFC editor announcements and rfc-index file.
+IETF summarizes standards in std-index.txt. -- By default all information (except the RFC summaries) will show up in the upper frame.
 Clicking on a RFC number will display its summary entry in the lower frame (see misc. notes).
 It is also possible to click on something like the "keyword" index first (to put it in another window) before clicking "frames version".
 Misc. historical references.
 Comments to lynn@garlic.com

 Sections: